home-assistant/companion.home-assistant/docs/notifications/attachments.md

 An attachment is an image, video, or audio file which is downloaded to the device when a notification is received and shown alongside the notification.
 A thumbnail is shown when the notification is not expanded.
 The full size attachment is shown when the notification is expanded.

+It is important to note that the attachments are required to be accessible from the internet.
+If you plan to use [`camera.snapshot`](https://www.home-assistant.io/integrations/camera#service-snapshot), you will want to store the image in the `www` folder located in your Home Assistant [config directory](https://www.home-assistant.io/docs/configuration/).
+This will then expose the image to the internet so that you may use it in your notifications and receive them anywhere.
+The proper format for the URL is: `https://MyCustomHADomain/local/path/to/file.jpg`.
+Make sure to replace `MyCustomHADomain` with how you would access Home Assistant remotely in a browse, you will either use your [Nabu Casa remote URL](https://www.nabucasa.com/config/remote/) or the [base URL](https://www.home-assistant.io/integrations/http#base_url).
+Also, replace `path/to/file.jpg` with the actual file name and location you used in your [`camera.snapshot`](https://www.home-assistant.io/integrations/camera#service-snapshot) service call.

 > To expand a notification on 3D Touch devices simply force touch any notification.
 On non-3D Touch devices swipe and tap the "View" button.

 ![iOS](/assets/apple.svg) iOS Example